skaluzka/__AB0U7/linkedin.md

 - File format -> [txt](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap03.html#tag_03_403)

 **bes7-L0VEd_m0tt0s:**
+- "What's done, is done."
+- "Simplicity is the ultimate sophistication."
 - "Everything should be made as simple as possible, but not simpler."
-- "Simplicity is the ultimate sophistication."

 **RECEN7_fascinat!0ns:**
 - gitops